nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 to the module with module code `CS2040`, represented by the link alias `nus mods` and `kattis` respectively.

 #### 2.3.2.
 Delete link
-You may delete link/s from a specific module using the `delete-link` command.
+You may delete link(s) from a specific module using the `delete-link` command.
 Links will be deleted by means of their corresponding alias.

 Multiple links can be deleted at once using their corresponding alias.